Smoked turkey breast is the best turkey you will ever eat!! With a super flavorful spice rub, it's moist, and perfectly cooked.

 - Remove from heat and let your turkey rest for 20 minutes before serving.
 (This helps to seal in all of that juicy goodness so that it doesn’t run all over your cutting board during carving, and result in a dry turkey!)

-Smoked Turkey Breast Temp
+Best Smoked Turkey Breast Tips

 Smoked turkey breast should be smoked at 300ºF until it reaches 165ºF for an internal temperature.